 I know what I would answer.
 I would rather be dead than run out of money deep into retirement.
 It is not even a question for me.
 Destitute or dead?
 I’ll take dead every time.
 I honestly can’t think of many things that would be worse than the indignity and lack of control over my circumstances at that age.

 I am not alone.
-In a survey, done by Allianz Life Insurance Company of North America in May 2010, two-thirds of Baby Boomers said they are more afraid of running out of money than of death.1
+A survey by Allianz Life Insurance Company of North America states that two-thirds of Baby Boomers said they are more afraid of running out of money than of death.1

 The Allianz survey says 31% aren’t sure what their expenses will be in retirement and 36% have “no idea” if their income will last.
 Prudent planning includes having a clear understanding of two crucial numbers: what will your expense be in retirement and how much money will it take to support that standard of living indefinitely into the future.